jhumelsine/jhumelsine.github.io/table-of-contents.md

 * [Singleton](https://jhumelsine.github.io/2025/10/31/singleton.html) – Ensures that __only__ one object is created for a class type
 * [Flyweight](https://jhumelsine.github.io/2025/11/14/flyweight.html) (Also Known As _Multiton_) – Ensures that only one instance of an object will be created for a given set of intrinsic attributes
 * [Object Pool](https://jhumelsine.github.io/2025/11/28/object-pool.html) – Objects are created at start up and lent to the caller when requested, much like borrowing books from a public library
-* [Prototype](https://jhumelsine.github.io/2025/12/23/prototype.html) – Acquires a new object instance from an exsting object instance
+* [Prototype](https://jhumelsine.github.io/2025/12/23/prototype.html) – Acquires a new object instance from an existing object instance
-* [Dependency Injection](https://jhumelsine.github.io/2023/10/09/dependency-injection-design-pattern.html) – Removes all dependency resolution from an application by transfering that responsibility to another entity whose sole responsibility is to configure and resolve object references for the application
+* [Dependency Injection](https://jhumelsine.github.io/2023/10/09/dependency-injection-design-pattern.html) – Removes all dependency resolution from an application by transferring that responsibility to another entity whose sole responsibility is to configure and resolve object references for the application

 See: [Creational Design Patterns Interactive AI Notebook](https://notebooklm.google.com/notebook/8453e55f-55b0-4995-9ca2-5eaca6eef48c)